-- 2.4.
-Qualifications of the Program Director The program director must possess subspecialty expertise and qualifications acceptable to the Review Committee. ^(Core) - 2.4.a.
-The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Medical Genetics and Genomics (ABMGG) or subspecialty qualifications that are acceptable to the Review Committee. ^(Core)
+2.4.
+Qualifications of the Program Director The program director must possess subspecialty expertise and qualifications acceptable to the Review Committee. ^(Core)

+- 2.4.a.
+The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Obstetrics and Gynecology, or by the American Osteopathic Board of Obstetrics and Gynecology, or subspecialty qualifications that are acceptable to the Review Committee. ^(Core) - 2.4.b.
+The program director must possess five years' experience as a gynecologic oncologist following completion of a gynecologic oncology fellowship, or possess qualifications that are acceptable to the Review Committee. ^(Core)